-The Prep to Year 10 curriculum is described in the standards and learning focus statements for each domain.
+- The Prep to Year 10 curriculum is described in the standards and content descriptors for each domain.
 The standards can be viewed or downloaded either by domain or level.

-Domains are distinct bodies fo knowledge, skills and behaviours.
+- Domains are distinct bodies of knowledge, skills and behaviours.
 Each domain has its own section which includes its structure and standards, suggested approaches to teaching and links to resources.

-Resources to assist schools to implement curriculum at a whole school level, which includes planning advice and downloadable templates.
+- Resources to assist schools to implement curriculum at a whole-school level include:

 The Principles of Learning and Teaching P – 12 (PoLT) articulate six principles that can be used by schools, teams of teachers and individuals to reflect on practice and support professional dialogue to strengthen pedagogical practices.